percona/k8spsmdb-docs/docs/gke.md

     perconaservermongodb.psmdb.percona.com/my-cluster-name created
     ```

+    !!! note

+        This deploys default MongoDB cluster configuration,
+        one mongos node and one config server node.
+Please see [deploy/cr.yaml](https://raw.githubusercontent.com/percona/percona-server-mongodb-operator/v{{ release }}/deploy/cr.yaml)
+        and [Custom Resource Options](operator.md#operator-custom-resource-options) for the configuration options.
+You can clone the repository with all manifests and source code by executing the following command:

+        ```bash
+        $ git clone -b v{{ release }} https://github.com/percona/percona-server-mongodb-operator
+        ```

+        After editing the needed options, apply your modified `deploy/cr.yaml` file as follows:

+        ```bash
+        $ kubectl apply -f deploy/cr.yaml
+        ```

+    The creation process may take some time.
+When the process is over your cluster
+    will obtain the `ready` status.
+You can check it with the following command:

+    ```bash
+    $ kubectl get psmdb
+    ```

+    The result should look as follows:

+    ```text
+    NAME              ENDPOINT                                           STATUS   AGE
+    my-cluster-name   my-cluster-name-mongos.default.svc.cluster.local   ready    5m26s
+    ```
-6. During previous steps, the Operator has generated several [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), including the password for the `root` user, which you will need to access the cluster.
+4. During previous steps, the Operator has generated several [secrets](https://kubernetes.io/docs/concepts/configuration/secret/), including the password for the `root` user, which you will need to access the cluster.

     Use `kubectl get secrets` command to see the list of Secrets objects (by default Secrets object you are interested in has `my-cluster-secrets` name).
 Then `kubectl get secret my-cluster-secrets -o yaml` will return the YAML file with generated secrets, including the `MONGODB_USER_ADMIN` and `MONGODB_USER_ADMIN_PASSWORD` strings, which should look as follows: